caspervonb/node-browser_process/doc/man/browser_process.spawn.3.md

-# browser_process.spawn -- spawns a new browser process
+# browser_process.spawn -- launch a new browser process
 ## SYNOPSIS

 ```js